19hours/sg-statutes/Acts/Securities and Futures Act.md

 (f) where the borrowing corporation has deposited money with or lent money to or assumed any liability of a corporation which is related to the borrowing corporation, particulars of —

-(i) the total amounts so deposited or loaned and the extent of any liability so assumed during the period covered by the report; and
+(i) the total amounts so deposited or lent and the extent of any liability so assumed during the period covered by the report; and

-(ii) the total amounts owing to the borrowing corporation in respect of money so deposited or loaned and the extent of any liability so assumed as at the end of the period covered by the report,
+(ii) the total amounts owing to the borrowing corporation in respect of money so deposited or lent and the extent of any liability so assumed as at the end of the period covered by the report,

 distinguishing between deposits, loans and assumptions of liabilities which are secured and those which are unsecured, but not including any deposit with or loan to or any liability assumed on behalf of a corporation if that corporation has guaranteed the repayment of the debentures of the borrowing corporation and has secured the guarantee by a charge over its assets in favour of the trustee for the holders of the debentures of the borrowing corporation.